neosaurrrus/neosaurrrus.github.io/_posts/2020-02-13-all_about_the_sql.markdown

 GROUP BY employee HAVING SUM(bonus) > 1000;
 ```

 This allows the above to work which wouldnt with WHERE.
-IT also is called at a different point of hte statement:
+IT also is called at a different point of the statement:

 ```sql
 SELECT